dynamsoft-docs/license-server-docs/selfhosting/DLSonWindows.md

 ![DLS-HomePage-001]({{site.assets}}imgs/dls-homepage.png)

 If the above page shows up, then the server is installed correctly and is ready to process requests.
-In order to better integrate with your original service, and make the service more secure on the Internet, the next step is to configure the network environment - reverse proxy - for it with the help of `IIS` .
+In order to better integrate with your original service, and make the service more secure on the Internet, the next step is to configure the network environment - (set up a reverse proxy) - for it with the help of `IIS` .
 See [Configure Reverse Proxy Using IIS]({{site.selfhosted}}configurereverseproxyusingiis.html) on how to redirect requests sent to `https://www.yoursite.com/dls/*` to `https://127.0.0.1:48080/*`.

 > NOTE proxy and https are optional, except those products who need https to run normally (like Dynamsoft BarcodeReader Javascript Edition).
 >